 The role of a product marketer can be simplified into five words - responsible for marketing the product.
-The only catch is that product marketing isn’t that simple and there are many moving parts that go into marketing a product.
+The only catch is that product marketing isn’t that simple, and there are many moving parts that go into successfully marketing a product.
 No two product marketing roles are the same because no two products or organizations are the same.
-Product marketing is a combination of sales, marketing, and product, because a great product marketer works cross-functionally to ensure overall success.
+Product marketing is a combination of sales, marketing, and product, and a great product marketer works cross-functionally to ensure overall success.

 Common Responsibilities of a Product Marketer